samuelhbne/vpn-launchpad/server-brook/README.md

 ### NOTE2

+- Please replace "amd64" with the arch match the current server accordingly.
+For example: "arm64" for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
 - Please ensure your server port TCP 26060 is reachable.
 - Please replace 26060 with the TCP port number you want to listen.